AmedeoBiolatti/numbax/README.md

 ### Quickstart

-*coming soon*: the decorator is currently not working yet, but it will be available soon
+*coming soon*: The decorator is not working yet but will be available soon.

 ```python
 import jax